 26. Half Split

-Use blocks under the hands on both sides of the extended leg and keep the spine long as you bend forward.
+Place blocks under your hands on both sides of the extended leg for support and keep your spine long as you bend forward.

 28. Crow Pose